Protection

 THE LATEX SQUARE

-They can be ordered on the internet and are also available from some LGBTQI+ and/or sexual health associations.
-They are available in latex or polyurethane, in all colors and in many flavors.
+They can be ordered online and are also available from some LGBTQI+ and/or sexual health associations.
+They are available in latex or polyurethane, in a variety of colors and tastes.

 It is also possible to make one yourself: